alexamling/IGME-230/230-project-1-content.md

 The game is a bit more abstract than its predicessors, lacking much of a grounding in reality besides basic scientific principles.
 Due to this slight attachemnet to science, I plan to keep the aesthetics simple, but possibly resembling a science experiment of sorts, almost like it would belong in a laboratory.
-The atmosphere of the game will aim to be playful but relaxed, to encourage patience and calculated thought.
+The music, sound effects, and overall atmosphere of the game will aim to be playful but relaxed, to encourage patience and calculated thought.
 The game is meant to be more of a mind exercise and thought puzzle, rather than a frustrating challenge or race against time.

+Controlls will be simple, mouse clicks to change the states of magnetic fields, and in line with the target atmosphere of the game, this will be introduced alongside a simple explanation of magnetic fields.
+The player will have a single switch and a single block and can observe how the magnetic field pushes or pulls depending on its state.
+The player will then be presented with a single field and two blocks that have alternating poles, to show how they will have opposite reactions to each magnetic field.
+From here the game will continue to intoduce several other concepts such as blocks being stopped by other blocks, and the effect that multiple magnetic fields can have.

+Several options for additional content could be blocks that have a powerful enough magnetic field of their own to shift other blocks, blocks that spin instead of shifting, or magnetic fields with a limited number of "charges".

-It is unlikely that the game will be mobile friendly and remain focused on dessktop use, due to the number of pieces that may be on the screen making the game harder to view on smaller devices.
+It is unlikely that the game will be mobile friendly and will remain focused on desktop use, due to the possiblity that the number of pieces on the screen may make the game harder to view on smaller devices.

 ## Documentation